 Ultimately, a full listing of all data and, subsequently, data integration will enable a company to connect everything from customer and operational data with analytics and social media metrics.
 “By combining all of this data in real-time, it creates a powerful 360-degree customer view,” says Nate.

 The next step: don’t go it alone.

 Creating a 360-degree view of your customer requires the ability to integrate different sources and types of data on a single platform.
-There are three fundamental data categories that need to connect in order to help you to paint a complete picture of your customers — internal company data, data from partners and data you obtain from third-party sources.
+There are three fundamental data categories that need to connect in order to help you paint a complete picture of your customers — internal company data, data from partners, and data you obtain from third-party sources.

 First-party data consist of internal information from sources such as your customer relationship management (CRM) and web analytics solutions.
 Second-party sources include information you share with partners.
-For example, airlines that offer branded credit card programmes share data back and forth with their financial services partners.
+For example, airlines that offer branded credit card programs share data back and forth with their financial services partners.
 Finally, third-party data represent additional customer information you buy to supplement your internal customer data.

 Once you have a handle on all available data sources, the next step is making all of that data available on one platform.
 “Most companies will want to start by integrating these three categories because they represent structured data sources that are easier to manipulate and integrate than less structured data,” says Nate.
 “Unstructured data types, such as information from social media activities, can also be useful.
 But that data sometimes require more work to integrate.”

 Data is part of the marketing center-of-gravity for Condé Nast.
 The consumer publishing company is investing in technology to better integrate and understand its customer data.
 They use an end-to-end marketing solution to gather rich data — what the consumers’ preferences are, how they interact with the products, what type of content attracts new people, and where target audiences engage.